 Location 8 Albert Road, Hout Bay (via M6 or M3), Cape Town

-We like to call it the Uber of Camping, because Hey Pioneer will set up a camping site for you at a location of your choice.
+We like to call it the Uber of Camping, because they will set up a camping site for you at a location of your choice.
 That’s right, they’ll supply the tent, deliver it, and kit it out with all the bells and whistles you need.
-Talking about bells, their elegant bell tents – perfect for outdoor weddings and parties, families and small groups – come in various shapes and sizes, and there are also smaller tents available for children or singles accommodation.
-Additional equipment, including braai grids, utensils, cooler boxes, clay ovens, tables and chairs, is also available for rent.
+Talking about bells, their elegant bell tents – perfect for outdoor weddings, parties, and small groups.

 If you’re looking for a unique way to celebrate a special occasion, let Hey Pioneer handle it from start to finish – they’ll even clean up at the end of your glamping getaway.